 Once reserved for high-level athletes, plyometrics have grown in popularity among the broader health-club set.
 People are flocking to exercises that include body-weight moves such as hops and jumps, as well as medicine-ball throws, explains Christopher T. Ray, PhD, ATC, CSCS, a professor of kinesiology at the University of Texas at Arlington.
 “What makes it ‘plyometric’ is the speed of the activity, not the body part it works,” Ray says.

 That speed is key to boosting performance.
 “Providing explosive force increases the body’s efficiency in recruiting energy,” he explains.
 In other words, when you dip and jump quickly, or forcefully toss a weighted ball, you’re specifically training your neuromuscular system to be more explosive.
-(For more, see “Elastic Energy” in the June 2007 archives.)
+(For more, see “Elastic Energy”.)

 The speed of plyometrics is also a great counterpoint to weight training, notes Shawn Myszka, CSCS*D, SPS, athletic performance director for Explosive Edge Athletics in Edina, Minn., and one of the foremost plyometrics experts in the nation.